 From vector-borne diseases to hazard-related injuries, we expect an increase in a multitude of health impacts.Certain populations, like low-income families, outdoor workers, children, pregnant women and elderly people are most vulnerable to these health risks.

 In addition to exasperating current inequities, climate change also presents intergenerational inequities.
-Sine greenhouse gases will persist in the atmosphere for centuries, creating uncertainty and risk for generations to come.
-Taking action today helps us prepare and protect the future health of our children and grandchildren.
+Since greenhouse gases persist in the atmosphere for centuries, taking action today helps us prepare and protect the future health of our children and grandchildren.

 Advancing health equity

 is at the core of our mission in Oregon’s Public Health Division.
 The Climate

 and Health Program is building on this commitment and working toward climate